bstavroulakis/vue-wordpress-pwa/README.md

 ### Instructions

-First, install the wordpress plugins to enhance its REST API
+First, install the Wordpress plugins to enhance its REST API

 - Wordpress plugins used:
 - Better REST API Featured Images